debhere/Predict-Crypto-Price/README.md

 4. Verify the prediction w.r.t current price.
 5. Integrate MlOps for efficient model registry.
 6. If possible migrate the database from local to cloud.

+## Updates

+1. Data loader is updated to download data for multiple crypto assets.

 ## Support